Item Detail

 -

-Written by Samuel Woolley Taylor (granddaughter of John W. Taylor), she recounts her life in regards to the Mormon Church and Polygamy.
-She also depicts the family history of the Taylors.
+This book is written by Samuel Woolley Taylor (the grandson of John W. Taylor), who recounts his life in regards to the Mormon Church and polygamy.
+He also depicts the experiences of the Woolleys and the Taylors with polygamy.

 -